UK's Johnson apologizes for attending lockdown party

 Prime Minister Boris Johnson has apologized for attending a garden party during Britain’s coronavirus lockdown

-LONDON -- Prime Minister Boris Johnson has apologized for attending a garden party during Britain’s coronavirus lockdown in 2020, saying there are things the government “did not get right.”
+LONDON -- Prime Minister Boris Johnson apologized Wednesday for attending a garden party during Britain’s coronavirus lockdown in 2020, saying there are things his government “did not get right.”

-Johnson is facing anger from public and politicians over claims he and his staff flouted pandemic restrictions by socializing when it was banned.
+Johnson is facing a tide of anger from public and politicians over claims he and his staff flouted pandemic restrictions by socializing when it was banned.
 Some members of his Conservative Party say he should resign if he can’t quell the furor.

-Johnson acknowledged for the first time Wednesday that he was at the May 2020 garden party at his Downing Street office, though he said that he had considered it a work event.
+Johnson acknowledged for the first time Wednesday that he went to the May 2020 garden party at his Downing Street office, though he said that he had considered it a work event to thank staff for their efforts during the pandemic.

-Johnson told lawmakers in the House of Commons: “I want to apologize. … With hindsight, I should have sent everyone back inside.”
+“I want to apologize. … With hindsight, I should have sent everyone back inside," Johnson told lawmakers in the House of Commons.

-LONDON (AP) — British Prime Minister Boris Johnson faced a high-stakes showdown Wednesday in Parliament that could help defuse a crisis over claims that he and his staff broke coronavirus lockdown rules by holding illicit parties — or fan the flames even further.

-Opponents and allies alike want Johnson to come clean about whether he attended a gathering in May 2020, when Britain was under a strict lockdown imposed by Johnson to curb the spread of the coronavirus.
-Johnson has so far declined to comment on reports he was at the “bring your own booze” get-together in the garden of his Downing Street residence.
+Opponents and allies alike have been demanding Johnson come clean about the “bring your own booze” party, held when Britain was under a strict lockdown imposed by Johnson to curb the spread of the coronavirus.

 An invitation to the “socially distanced drinks” gathering was emailed to about 100 people by a senior prime ministerial aide.
 At the time, people in Britain were barred by law from meeting more than one person outside their household.